Grenada: Government and politics

-Grenada is a constitutional monarchy with Charles III as head of state, represented locally by a governor-general.
+Grenada is a unitary parliamentary constitutional monarchy with Charles III as head of state, represented locally by a governor-general.
 Executive power lies with the head of government, the prime minister.
-The governor-general role is mainly ceremonial, while the prime minister is usually the leader of the largest party in Parliament.
+The governor-general's role is mainly ceremonial, while the prime minister is usually the leader of the largest party in Parliament.

 The Parliament of Grenada consists of a Senate (13 members) and a House of Representatives (15 members).
-The government and the opposition recommend appoints of senators to the governor-general, while the population elect representatives for five-year terms.
+The government and the opposition recommend appointments of senators to the governor-general, while the population elects representatives for five-year terms.
 Grenada operates a multi-party system, with the largest parties being the centre-right New National Party (NNP) and the centre-left National Democratic Congress (NDC).

 In February 2013, the governing National Democratic Congress (NDC) lost the election.
 The opposition New National Party (NNP) won all 15 seats in the general election.
 Keith Mitchell, leader of NNP, who had served three terms as prime minister between 1995 and 2008, returned to power.
 Mitchell subsequently led NNP to win all 15 seats in the House of Representatives again in 2018, marking three separate occasions on which he had achieved this feat.

 In November 2021, Prime Minister Keith Mitchell said that the upcoming general elections which were constitutionally due no later than June 2023, was to be the last one for him.
 Mitchell advised the governor-general on 16 May 2022 to dissolve Parliament a year earlier than the constitutional requirement.
 The New National Party subsequently lost the 2022 election to the National Democratic Congress, with the NDC winning 9 seats to the NNP's 6.
 Dickon Mitchell, a political newcomer who had only taken over as leader of the National Democratic Congress less than a year before the election and never held elected office, was subsequently appointed prime minister.